Technical Selection Guide: Diamond Pad Specifications & Performance

 What are metal bond pads best for?

-Metal bond pads are best for heavy grinding, surface leveling, lippage removal, and working with very hard materials such as granite, quartzite, sintered stone, and concrete.
-They are used in the early stages of the polishing process — typically at 30–200 grit — where significant material removal is required.
+Metal bond pads are best for heavy grinding, surface leveling, lippage removal, and working with very hard materials such as granite, quartzite, sintered stone, and concrete at 30–200 grit.

-Resin bond pads are best for polishing and finishing marble, granite, limestone, engineered quartz, and concrete.
-They excel in the mid-to-fine grit range (400–3000) where the goal is to refine the surface and develop gloss rather than remove significant material.
+Resin bond pads are best for polishing and finishing marble, granite, limestone, engineered quartz, and concrete in the 400–3000 grit range.

 What size polishing pad should I choose?